vivrichards600/sweet-shop-ui-tests/README.md

 Imagine you wrote tests for the [sweet shop app](https://sweetshop.netlify.com/) (v1) and then some [changes were made a week later](https://sweetshop2.netlify.com/) (v2) which included bugs.
 Some of these bugs are functional bugs and some of them are visual bugs.

 ## Description
-This workshop involves you writing six (6) automated tests for both versions of the sweet shop app:
+This workshop involves you writing five (5) automated tests for both versions of the sweet shop app:

 * One suite using your preferred traditional functional testing approach
 * Another suite which covers the same tests but uses visual AI testing with Applitools